SK Foods: Controversy

 On March 23, 2012, Salyer entered into a Plea Agreement supplied by the United States Department of Justice which identified one count price-fixing in the antitrust case and one count racketeering in the RICO 1964 case, counts 1 and 8.
 One RICO count alone risks a 30 year mandatory minimum sentence according to the United States Federal Sentencing Guidelines.
 A federal judge on Tuesday appeared perplexed how the former millionaire agribusiness owner ended up in the jam he confronted in a 15th-floor courtroom.
 U.S. District Court Judge Lawrence K. Karlton questioned why the 57-year-old threw away a Monterey-based farming empire that stretched from the San Joaquin Valley to New Zealand.
 "Here's a millionaire who risked everything for nothing," the judge said.
 "I don't understand it."
-Another highly contentious case involving former national security adviser, Lieutenant General Michael Flynn, casts suspicion on the legitimacy of certain actions taken by career professionals and appointees to positions of power in the Department of Justice and the Federal Bureau of Investigation.
-Ripe for scrutiny in the Salyer debacle similarly in the Flynn debacle is the appearance that agents working at the FBI altered FBI FD-302 reports in order to improve chances for prosecution.
-Then Congressman Devin Nunes the representative from California's 22nd congressional district which includes the city of Lemoore states that "there is a collapse of institutions across this country".

 The controversy involving SK Foods L.P. has since become a case study underpinning academic research published in scholarly journals looking into issues in the financial industry, political economy, International affairs and International and other extra-territorial public administration.

-The Supporters of Scott Salyer also provide information.